TylerNormanS/PythonProjects/README.md

-This is simple demonstration of proficiency with python.
+This is simple demonstration of proficiency with Python.
 The file named Firm Valuation Code.ipynb is a string of code that will compute a firm valuation at time zero if provided with a csv of an income statement and balance sheet.
 The file is compatible with python, and was written specifically with the Jupyter Notebook.
 This file requires the installation of Pandas, a commonly used data analytics program within Python.
 This code is functional as of 12/19/2023, but may require tweaking as it does upload from html sources.